-The Company will continue to solicit additional funds to enable the Company to continue to operate as a going concern, to continue exploration on its projects, to pay the promissory note and to consider new opportunities.
+The Company will continue to solicit additional funds to enable the Company to meet its ongoing working capital requirements, to continue to operate as a going concern, to continue exploration on its projects, to pay the promissory note and to consider new opportunities.
 Management carefully monitors its cash balances and may postpone exploration expenses to protect the Company's working capital if equity markets do not permit additional financing.

-As at July 31, 2023, the Company did not have any long-term debt or contractual liabilities or obligations other than as reported in the financial statements for the nine months ended July 31, 2023.
+As at October 31, 2023, the Company did not have any long-term debt or contractual liabilities or obligations other than as reported in the financial statements for the year ended October 31, 2023.